 The two major concerns with respect to the selection of a suitable RF extension cable are cable loss and cable shielding.
-Since coaxial cables have significant loss in the 300-1000 MHz range covered by the DFA-1405B1, a premium low-loss cable should be used for a long extension.
-As a point of reference, matched cable loss per hundred feet for RG-223 (the RF output cable supplied with the DFA-1405B1 is approximately 8.7 dB at 300 MHz and 17.6 dB at 1000 MHz (for 50 feet these dB loss figures would be halved).
-Since losses of this magnitude will noticeably degrade system sensitivity, it is better to use a premium low-loss cable such as RG-214 (with corresponding 100 foot cable losses of 4.2 dB at 300 MHz and 8.4 dB at 1000 MHz).
+Since coaxial cables have significant loss in the 60-1000 MHz range covered by the DFA-1325B2, a premium low-loss cable must be used for a long extension.
+As a point of reference, matched cable loss per hundred feet for RG-223 (the RF output cable supplied with the DFA-1333B1 is approximately 3.4 dB at 60 MHz and 17.6 dB at 1000 MHz (for 50 feet these dB loss figures would be halved).
+Since losses of this magnitude can noticeably degrade system sensitivity (especially at the higher frequencies), it is better to use a premium low-loss cable such as RG-214 (with corresponding 100 foot cable losses of 1.7 dB at 60 MHz and 8.4 dB at 1000 MHz).

 If extension cable losses cannot be kept within reasonable bounds, a cable line amplifier can be employed.
-Since this amplifier is likely to be exposed to a large number of strong signals over a wide frequency spectrum, it is important that it be a premium device have very wide dynamic range and good strong signal handling capability so as to minimize the generation of intermodulation products that can interfere with desired signals.
+Since this amplifier is likely to be exposed to a large number of strong signals over a wide frequency spectrum, it is important that it be a premium device having very wide dynamic range and good strong signal handling capability so as to minimize the generation of intermodulation products that can interfere with desired signals.

 Cable shielding is also very important.
 If inexpensive coaxial cable is used, it is likely to suffer from signal pickup that will degrade DF antenna performance.
 To explain, it is very important that nearly all signal pickup be from the DF antenna itself rather than from the coaxial feedline.
 If significant feedline pickup occurs, bearing errors and reduced sensitivity are the likely result.
+This shielding issue becomes more of a problem at higher frequencies and for longer cable runs.